Penzance: Culture

 Every June since 1991 the Golowan Festival (which includes Mazey Day) has been held in the town.
 The name comes from the Cornish gool (meaning feast) and Jowan (a Cornish name equivalent to the English John) - loosely translating to 'Feast of St John' and marking the midsummer-eve as the vigil of John the Baptist.

 Before the 1930s Penzance was the scene of large May Day celebrations, which saw local children making and using tin 'May horns' and 'May whistles'; a small revival of these traditions took place on 4 May 2008.
 The feast day of Corpus Christi was also celebrated in Penzance.
 The Corpus Christi fair has been a long-standing event in the town, and is currently undergoing attempts to revive it in a more traditional format.

 Mayor and Mock Mayor speeches at the Golowan Festival 2005.

 The summer solstice was, in 1882, described as a very old custom and celebrated with all the rude revelry of heathendom.
 Bonfires were lit in the town centre and lines of tar barrels were swung along the streets by males and females.
 It was also accompanied by dancing of the roughest kind, uncouth dress and semi-disguise, sky and hand rockets, and all sorts of fireworks.

+Around Penzance the period of Petertide has long been celebrated by Midsummer bonfires and sometimes the burning of effigies of unpopular residents.

 Allantide, a Cornish version of Halloween, was also a popular activity in the town.
 Many of these customs were recorded by local antiquarian M. A. Courtney and have influenced historical views of traditional Cornish cultural activities.

 In October 2010 the first full festival of music and the arts – the Penzance Proms – was held (23–31 October).

 Every December Penzance holds the Montol Festival a community arts event reviving many of the Cornish customs of Christmas, including traditional costumes, masks and guise dancing.